isw-kudos/kudos-docs/docs/boards/msgraph/sharepoint.md

 ## Embedding Kudos Boards pages in Sharepoint.

-> Before proceeding, you may need an admin to enable security settings as described [here](/boards/msgraph/sharepoint_admin/)
+Before proceeding, you will need a site admin to enable security settings as described [here](/boards/msgraph/sharepoint_admin/)

 ![example](/assets/msgraph/sharepoint10.png)